thayton/thayton.github.io/_posts/2014-12-08-form-handling-with-mechanize-and-beautifulsoup.md

 ctl.value = ['50']
 {% endhighlight %}

-If you get a readonly error `ValueError: control '<em>control_name</em>' is readonly` ,when filling out the from, change the control's readonly attribute to `False`:
+If you get a readonly error

+`ValueError: control '<em>control_name</em>' is readonly`

+when filling out the from, change the control's readonly attribute to `False`:

 {% highlight python %}
 br.form.find_control('control_name').readonly = False